-Should a loss implied by the investment VaR (1:100 level of confidence) materialize, the Company's Bermuda based solvency ratio (BSCR) remains above 120%.
-Further should a loss implied by a 100 basis point increase in either spreads or rates materialize, the Company's Bermuda based solvency ratio (BSCR) remains above 120%.
+Furthermore, should a loss implied by the investment VaR (1:100 level of confidence) or 100 basis point increase materialize, the Company's Bermuda based solvency ratio (BSCR) remains above 200%.

 Credit risk

 ERM consolidates credit exposure reports from corporate functions and underwriting businesses on a regular basis for aggregating, monitoring and reporting to the Group Credit Risk Committee and Company Board.